Tuesday May 26, 2020

 Trump kept pulling this neat trick and the mainstream media kept falling for it.
 They're still falling for it.

-In 2016, Lin-Manuel Miranda’s paean to immigration was forever competing in my feed with Trump’s xenophobia.
+He was all over my 2016 feed.
+Lin-Manuel Miranda’s paean to immigration was forever competing with Trump’s xenophobia.
 It felt like a battle for the soul of America.
-I kept warning people.
-I wrote: “The worst of the DNC leaked emails aren’t nearly as bad as the things Donald Trump says every day in public.”
-I posted a link to Jane Mayer’s great article about Trump’s ghostwriter Tony Schwartz, who called Trump a sociopath.
+I kept warning friends.
+I posted a link to Jane Mayer’s article about Trump’s ghostwriter Tony Schwartz, who called Trump a sociopath.
 I quoted Dan Savage: “If Donald Trump becomes president, the people who will suffer are not going to be pasty white Jill Stein and her pasty white supporters.”
 I quoted Andrew Sullivan railing against the GOP for saying nothing when Trump asked a foreign government “to use the fruits of its espionage to help defeat his opponent.”
 That one turned out to be evergreen.

-My warnings fell on mostly deaf ears.
+Others weren't worried.
 “The country has a lot of numb-nuts,” a friend wrote, “but not enough to elect Trump.”
+I wanted him to be right.

 This was my status update for Saturday, Nov.
 4, 2016: